Constructing Semantics-Aware Adversarial Examples with a Probabilistic Perspective: Preliminaries (Continued)

 \subsection{Langevin Monte Carlo (LMC)}

-Langevin Monte Carlo (also known as Langevin dynamics) is an iterative method that could be used to find near-minimal points of a non-convex function $g$ \cite{raginsky2017non, zhang2017hitting, tzen2018local, roberts1996exponential}.
+Langevin Monte Carlo (also known as Langevin dynamics) is an iterative method that could be used to find near-minimal points of a non-convex function $g$ \citep{raginsky2017non, zhang2017hitting, tzen2018local, roberts1996exponential}.
 It involves updating the function as follows:

 where $p_0$ could be a uniform distribution.
-Under certain conditions on the drift coefficient $\nabla_x g$, it has been demonstrated that the distribution of $\xt$ in (\ref{eq:ld}) converges to its stationary distribution \cite{chiang1987diffusion, roberts1996exponential}, also referred to as the Gibbs distribution $p(\mathbf{x})\propto \exp (g(\mathbf{x}))$.
-This distribution concentrates around the global minimum of $g$\cite{gelfand1991recursive, xu2018global, roberts1996exponential}.
-If we choose $g$ to be $-E_\theta$, then the stationary distribution corresponds exactly to the EBM's distribution defined in (\ref{eqn:ebmdensity}).
+Under certain conditions on the drift coefficient $\nabla_x g$, it has been demonstrated that the distribution of $\xt$ in (\ref{eq:ld}) converges to its stationary distribution \citep{chiang1987diffusion, roberts1996exponential}, also referred to as the Gibbs distribution $p(x)\propto \exp (-g(x))$.
+This distribution concentrates around the global minimum of $g$ \citep{gelfand1991recursive, xu2018global, roberts1996exponential}.
+If we choose $g$ to be $E_\theta$, then the stationary distribution corresponds exactly to the EBM's distribution defined in (\ref{eqn:ebmdensity}).
 As a result, we can draw samples from the EBM using LMC.
-By replacing the exact gradient with a stochastic gradient, we obtain Stochastic Gradient Langevin Dynamics (SGLD) \cite{welling2011bayesian, teh2016consistency}.